 Stakeholder:

 Stakeholders can include customers, users, executives, investors, regulators, or any other party that has an interest in the outcome of the team’s work.
 Their involvement can vary from simply receiving updates to actively participating in the development process.
-It’s important for the team to identify and engage with stakeholders early on to ensure that their needs are considered and incorporated into the project.
+The team needs to identify and engage with stakeholders early on to ensure that their needs are considered and incorporated into the project.

 In a software development project, stakeholders may include the company’s executives, customers, investors, regulatory bodies, and others who have a vested interest in the outcome of the project.